GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-v5.md

 3. Set the IdP hostname:

+    **!!!ATTENTION!!!**: If you already change the `/etc/hosts` file for the OpenLDAP HOWTO, you do not have to change it anymore!
+Skip this step.

     **!!!ATTENTION!!!**: Replace `idp.example.org` with your IdP Full Qualified Domain Name and `<HOSTNAME>` with the IdP hostname

     -   ``` text